SEE MY LIST OF 40+ IDEAS FOR KID’S BIRTHDAY PARTIES BELOW

 Party Favor Ideas: Flashlights

 - Gymnastics parties (Ages 2-10) There are plenty of places to hold gymnastics parties.
 One of the best experiences I’ve had was at My Gym in Columbia, MD.
 The staff was attentive and the kids had a great time–unfortunately their prices are kind of high.
+You may also want to check out Top Flight Gymnastics on Redland Road in Ellicott City.

 - Build-A-Bear (Ages 2-7) This will cost you about $20/kid and they have a six kid minimum.
 Very good experience with four and five year olds.
 There is a build-a-bear location in Columbia Mall.
 When we had our party there, we had birthday cake first in the food court.
 We got to the mall early enough to reserve some tables for the party guests…and it worked out fine.